 Boundaries & the 24/7 Caveat

 Flexibility is great—until work bleeds into every hour.
 Boundaries are a good thing.
-Co-workers, peers, bosses, and clients should work together to establish a schedule that respects work load, deep work, personal breathing room and deadlines.
+Co-workers, peers, bosses, and clients should collaborate to establish a schedule that balances workload, allows for deep work, provides personal breathing room, and meets deadlines.

 - Set work hours and share them with your team.

-- Agree on "deep-work" blocks when you won't be pinged.
+- Agree on "deep-work" blocks so co-workers won't ping you.

 - Treat off-hours messages as "nice-to-have," not urgent.